 Private or shared accommodation (dependent on volunteer numbers).

-Rooms are enclosed and the bathroom has a cold water shower and flushing toilets.
+Rooms are enclosed and the separate bathroom has a cold water shower and flushing toilets.

 Linens, pillow, towel and mosquito net.

 To Bring from Iquitos

 Insect Repellant – Most repellants contain chemicals which are harmful to monkeys.
-We ask that you don’t wear any during the day when interacting with thee monkeys however bring some to use in the evenings when mosquitos are most prominent.
+We ask that you don’t wear any during the day when interacting with the monkeys however bring some to use in the evenings when mosquitos are most prominent.